Epidemiology Practice Quiz

 • A.

-The occurence of mental disorders
+The occurrence of mental disorders.

 • B.

-The contributing factors of sexual disease
+The contributing factors of sexual disease.

 • C.

-The cause of why people become ill
+The cause of why people become ill.

 Correct Answer

-A. The occurence of mental disorders
+A. The occurrence of mental disorders.

 Explanation